dream-horizon-org/raven-panel/docs/docs/journeys/creating-journey.md

 3. Click "Add Transition"
 4. Select the target node or choose "Exit" to end the journey

-**Add Rules (Optional):**
+**Add Conditions (Optional):**
-- Click "Add Rule" to add conditions that must pass for the transition to occur
+- Click "Add Condition" to add conditions that must pass for the transition to occur
 - Select the property, operator, and value to check
 - All rules must pass for users to progress

-**Example:** Transition from Entry Node to "User Clicks Product" with rule "User is logged in" = true
+**Example:** Transition from Entry Node to "User Clicks Product" with condition "User is logged in" = true

 See **[Transitions & Rules](./transitions-rules)** for detailed guidance on rules and operators.